JoanLukate/Clean-and-Tidy-Data/README.md

 CleanData
 =========

-repo for the Cousera course 'clean and tidy data'
+repo for the Coursera course 'clean and tidy data'

 ======================================
 R Script for analysis of